Patrick Vuc

-Patrick Vuc (born 11 March 2004) is a professional footballer who plays as an attacking midfielder or a forward for Liga I club FC Hermannstadt.
+Patrick Vuc (born 11 March 2004) is a professional footballer who plays as an attacking midfielder or a forward for Regionalliga Nordost club Lokomotive Leipzig.

 Career

 Early career

 Vuc began his youth career in Germany, developing through the academies of TSV Bernhausen (2012–2017), FSV Waiblingen (2017–2018), and SV Böblingen (2018–2022).
 Standing 1.88 metres (6 ft 2 in) tall, he was noted for his physical presence as a striker during his youth development.

 In the 2022–23 season, Vuc joined SSV Reutlingen 05's youth team, competing in the A-Junioren Bundesliga Süd/Südwest.
 He appeared in all 16 matches for Reutlingen's under-19 side, scoring five goals and providing one assist.
 His performances attracted attention from VfB Stuttgart, and in March 2023, he made his debut for Reutlingen's senior team in the Oberliga in a 1–5 defeat against ATSV Mutschelbach.

 VfB Stuttgart II

 In May 2023, Vuc signed with VfB Stuttgart II, the reserve team of Bundesliga club VfB Stuttgart, to compete in the Regionalliga Südwest.
 Expressing his ambition upon joining, Vuc stated his dream was to become a professional footballer, noting he felt welcomed by the club and was proud to wear the famous red-ringed Stuttgart shirt.
 He spent one season with the club's under-21 team before moving on to further his development.